hero-laboratories/public-api-docs/source/includes/_webhooks.md

 following:

 ```
-<timestamp received in HL-Signature>.<JSON body from the callback>
+<timestamp received in HL-Signature>.<response body from the callback>
 ```

 The last step is to compare `v1` signature from the header with your result.
-Tolerance for delivering a callback is ten minutes.
+It is advisable to have tolerance for delivering a callback maximum up to ten minutes.

 Our implementation follows [Stripe's specification](https://stripe.com/docs/webhooks/signatures)